 Issues covered in this book:Demers v.
 Austin, workplace mobbing, bureaucratic bandwagon effect, anti-Enlightenment trends, adverse effect of bureaucracies on democratic processes, political impotence of social scientific research; and 40 tips for navigating bureaucratic politics.

-Publication Date: September 4, 2021 (seven years after the Demers v.
+Publication Date: September 4, 2021 (eight years after the Demers v.
 Austin decision)

 Available through Amazon.com and Baker & Taylor, or any national book wholesaler.
 Other details are available below: